 Chapter Scholarship Accounts are established by alumni for the benefit of a specific chapter.
 These Funds further the charitable, educational and other tax-exempt purposes of the Foundation by implementing scholarship programs for the benefit of initiates and candidates of the chapter.

 Scholarships are awarded based upon outstanding academics, merit, achievement, and leadership surrounding the university and the fraternity.

-This year, Sigma Nu will a $1,500 award to an incoming Freshman who meets the academic requirements.
+This year, Sigma Nu will hand out a $1,500 award to an incoming Freshman who meets the academic requirements.

 The Foundation staff will work with the donor to create the criteria for each scholarship.

 By continually emphasizing academics and following a strict regiment for students to adhere to, Sigma Nu will continue to surpass the others and set the standard for the Greek System.